NiftyPET/NiftyPET/README.rst

 .. ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 .. taken from docs/highlights.rst

 *NiftyPET* is a software platform and a Python namespace package encompassing sub-packages for high-throughput PET image reconstruction, manipulation, processing and analysis with high quantitative accuracy and precision.
-See below for the above image description [*]_.
+See below for the description of the above image reconstructed using *NiftyPET* [*]_.

 *NiftyPET* includes two packages: